1. Home

 Side Effects

-A variety of side effects have been associated with the use of herbal stimulant laxatives, ranging from mild to severe.
 In general, in the cases in which herbal laxatives were linked to severe reactions, such as electrolyte deficiency and even death, the affected individual consumed the herb in excessive amounts.
-Seek immediate medical attention (call your doctor or go to the emergency room) if you experience any of the following symptoms:

 • Prolonged bouts of diarrhea